abijith-2002/React-Native-AI/ReactNativeApp/README-STARTUP.md

 # Expo Startup and Build Notes

-This project uses a small wrapper to normalize Expo's host option in preview/CI environments.
+This project uses a wrapper to normalize Expo's host option in preview/CI environments, ensuring the app starts even if a preview system passes an invalid `--host 0.0.0.0`.

 - Start commands:
   - npm start